torsteins/torsteins.github.io/docs/index.md

 LB_CHECK:
-	ldr	w8, [sp, #8]    ; Make a copy of the number in the box labeled "i" and put it in register w8 subs	w8, w8, #9      ; Subtract 9 from the number in register w8 b.gt	LB_ENDING       ; If result of previous computation was greater than 0, jump to ending section ldr	w9, [sp, #8]
+	ldr	w8, [sp, #8]    ; Make a copy of the number in the box labeled "i" and put it in register w8 subs	w8, w8, #9      ; Subtract 9 from the number in register w8 b.gt	LB_ENDING       ; If result of previous computation was greater than 0, go to ending section ldr	w9, [sp, #8]
 	mov	x8, x9
 	adrp	x0, l_.str@PAGE